 The company’s portfolio companies consist of The Chamberlain Group (residential and commercial access control products), Chamberlain Manufacturing Company (defense products); AMX (command, control and communications products); HeathCo (motion-activated lighting, door chimes and wireless lighting controls); Milestone AV Technologies (audio-visual mounting solutions and projection screens), Brivo (internet based access control systems); Duchossois Capital Partners (private equity); and Duchossois Technology Partners (early stage venture capital).
 The group also also holds strategic interests in Churchill Downs.

-The Duchossois Group invests in company which have annual revenues between $100 million to $500 million and EBIT of between $10 million to $75 million.
+The Duchossois Group invests in company which have annual revenues between $100 million to $500 million and EBIT of between $5 million to $50 million.
 It is seeking to add to and diversity its existing portfolio through complementary and strategic acquisitions and investments.
+For example, in 2014 The Duchossois Group acquired Controlled Products Systems Group (CPSG), headquartered in Denver.
+The acquisition complemented the company's The Chamberlain Group subsidiary and will serve growing market demand within the safety, security, and sales, and service support industries.

 The Duchossois Group's current strategy is "lifestyle improvements for the home and office."
 To that end, it is looking to expand the company's existing portfolio of consumer goods, access control, and systems integration companies, as well as diversifying and adding firms that have niche products, strong management teams, and intellectual property.
 Its venture capital fund, Duchossois Technology Partners, focuses on acquiring communications, information technology, semiconductors, and software businesses.